n0-computer/dumbpipe/README.md

 It is also useful as a standalone tool for quick copy jobs.

 This is inspired by the unix tool [netcat](https://en.wikipedia.org/wiki/Netcat).
-While netcat works with IP addresses, dumbpipe works with 256 bit node ids and therefore is somewhat location transparent.
+While netcat works with IP addresses, dumbpipe works with 256 bit endpoint ids and therefore is somewhat location transparent.
 In addition, connections are encrypted using TLS.

 # Installation